2020–2022 Malaysian political crisis: Sabah

 On 25 February 2021, Sebatik assemblyman, Hassan A. Gani Pg.
 Amir exited Warisan.
 The reason he left is because the party is no longer prioritizing the well-being of the people and only focused on politics.
-On 6 April 2021, he joined Bersatu.
+On 6 April 2021, he joined BERSATU.

-On 10 March 2021, Pitas assemblyman, Ruddy Awah joined Bersatu.
+On 10 March 2021, Pitas assemblyman, Ruddy Awah joined BERSATU.

 On 3 October 2021, Sindumin assemblyman, Yusof Yacob exited Warisan.
 Yusof, who is also WARISAN's Information Chief, decided to leave the party due to be disappointed with WARISAN's struggle which is losing direction.

 On 30 October 2021, Mohammadin Ketapi left WARISAN and became independent in support for GRS.
-He officially became a member of Malaysian United Indigenous Party (Bersatu) party on 26 November 2021.
-However on 28 June 2022, he left BERSATU and became independent again in support for BN and GRS ruling coalitions after joining it only seven months prior.
+He officially became a member of Malaysian United Indigenous Party (BERSATU) party on 26 November 2021.
+However, on 28 June 2022, he left BERSATU and became independent again in support for BN and GRS ruling coalitions after joining it only seven months prior.

 On 28 December 2021, Limbahau assemblyman Juil Nuatim and Melalap assemblyman Peter Anthony left WARISAN and would be forming a new local political party based in Sabah that would align with the ruling GRS coalition on 28 January 2022.

 On 20 January 2022, Elopura assemblyman Calvin Chong and Sri Tanjong assemblyman Justin Wong left DAP but carry on aligning themselves with the PH opposition coalition.

 On 26 March 2022, Elopura assemblyman Calvin Chong and Sri Tanjong assemblyman Justin Wong join Warisan.

 On 22 May 2022, Yusof Yacob confirmed his return to UMNO.

 On 5 June 2022, Kukusan MLA Rina Jainal left WARISAN and joined PHRS on the same day.

 On 28 August 2022, Segama MLA and Lahad Datu MP Mohamaddin Ketapi joined PBM.

-On 21 October 2022, State Assistant Minister to the Chief Minister and Bandau MLA Wetrom Bahanda left Bersatu and joined KDM on the same day.
+On 21 October 2022, State Assistant Minister to the Chief Minister and Bandau MLA Wetrom Bahanda left BERSATU and joined KDM on the same day.

-On 10 December 2022, The leadership of Bersatu Sabah announced its exit from the party and will form a new local party.
-Bersatu Sabah Chairman Hajiji Noor said the “unanimous decision” by Bersatu Sabah leaders to leave the party is based on the premise that the status quo is “no longer tenable”.
+On 10 December 2022, The leadership of BERSATU Sabah announced its exit from the party and will form a new local party.
+BERSATU Sabah Chairman Hajiji Noor said the “unanimous decision” by BERSATU Sabah leaders to leave the party is based on the premise that the status quo is “no longer tenable”.

 On 21 February 2023, Yusof Yacob, along with other 8 MLAs support Hajiji.
 At the same time, Yusof Yacob, James Ratib, Jasnih Daya, Arshad Bistari, Hamid Awang, Mohammad Mohamarin, Ben Chong and Norazlinah joined PGRS.

 On 27 February 2023, Awang Ahmad Sah Awang Shaari left WARISAN and joined GAGASAN.

 On 4 March 2023, Karamunting MLA George Hiew Vun Zin left WARISAN for GAGASAN.

+On 21 May 2023, Juil Nuatim resigned from KDM and support GRS.